-Turbid backwater habitats are non-breached channels containing turbid water.
+Turbid backwater habitats are nonbreached channels containing turbid water.
 They have non-vegetated upper thalwegs that are overtopped during periods of moderate to high mainstem discharge.
-They represent a transitional habitat type between breached secondary side channel habitats and non-breached clearwater or side slough habitats.
-Because of their large size with respect to the locally available supply of clear water, considerable time is required for these areas to become clearwater habitats after the upstream berm dewaters.
-Some channels may dewater completely without transitioning to clearwater habitat.
+They represent a transitional habitat type between breached secondary side channel habitats and nonbreached clearwater or side slough habitats.

-Clearwater areas are non-breached channels containing clear water which dewater completely at a mainstem discharge of 13,900 cfs or higher.
+Clearwater habitats are nonbreached channels containing clear water that dewater completely at a mainstem discharge of 13,900 cfs or higher.
 These channels have non-vegetated upper thalwegs that are overtopped during periods of moderate to high mainstem discharge.
-Upwelling and local surface runoff appear to supply water to these areas at mainstem flows above 13,900 cfs.
-At 13,900 cfs and lower these areas are dewatered.
+Groundwater and local surface runoff appear to supply water to these areas at mainstem flows above 13,900 cfs.